DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/report-billing/gmagpie-offline-install.md

         ```yaml title="load-image.yaml"
         source:
-          intermediateBundlesPath: gmagpie-offline # (1)
+          intermediateBundlesPath: gmagpie-offline # (1)!
         target:
-          containerRegistry: 10.16.10.111 # (2)
+          containerRegistry: 10.16.10.111 # (2)!
-          containerRepository: release.daocloud.io/gmagpie # (3)
+          containerRepository: release.daocloud.io/gmagpie # (3)!
           repo:
             kind: LOCAL
-            path: ./local-repo # (4)
+            path: ./local-repo # (4)!
           containers:
             auth:
-              username: "admin" # (5)
+              username: "admin" # (5)!
-              password: "Harbor12345" # (6)
+              password: "Harbor12345" # (6)!
         ```

         1. Use the relative path to run the `charts-syncer` command, not the relative path between this YAML file and the offline package.
-        2. Modify it to your image repository URL.
+        2. Modify it to your registry URL.
-        3. Modify it to your image repository.
+        3. Modify it to your registry.
         4. Local path of the chart.
-        5. Your image repository username.
+        5. Your registry username.
-        6. Your image repository password.
+        6. Your registry password.

 1. Run the command to synchronize images.